-- Size: The project area converted from impermeable to permeable surface must be at least 200 sf. - Fill Material: Existing soil must be tilled and mixed (so that it's no longer compact) and vegetated (with native plants, sod, and/or seed/straw) shortly after surface removal in order to avoid erosion.
-If waiting to plant, surface must be covered with straw, mulch, or a weighted tarp to prevent sediment runoff. - Downspout Extension: This is not required for vegetation projects, but encouraged when the converted permeable area can accommodate the volume of stormwater directed to it.
+- Size: The project area converted from impermeable to permeable surface must be at least 200 sf. - Fill Material: Existing soil must be tilled (so that it's no longer compacted) and vegetated (with native plants, sod, and/or seed/straw) shortly after surface removal in order to avoid erosion.
+If waiting to plant, surface must be covered with straw, mulch, or a weighted tarp to prevent sediment runoff.
+Artificial turf is not an eligible fill material.
+Not eligible in areas to be used for parking. - Downspout Extension: This is not required for vegetation projects, but encouraged when the converted permeable area can accommodate the volume of stormwater directed to it.